 Like many, we want a truly level political playing field in our democracy.
 Whatever it is you may want to achieve in your democracy, if you are not in the 0.125% of the population who currently influences policy effectively, you require a change to the law of the land before you have the power We the People originally had to direct our own government.
 The following are the 3 main criteria National Intervention seeks in a sobriety test for those who say they can quit corporate power and money in politics any time they want.
-As a sobriety test, it must be a sound 28th Amendment – an amendment that gets the whole job done, and in time to make any difference at all.
+As a sobriety test, it must be a sound 28th Amendment – any amendment language that gets the whole job done, and in time to make any difference at all.

 Money Out of Politics (and all other direct, in-kind or indirect moneyed influence):